t9md/atom-vim-mode-plus/README.md

 - `gugu`, `guu` `gUgU`, `gUU` support which is yet supported in vim-mode.
 - SelectInsideBrackets family skip backslash escaped pair character.
 - Show cursor(by using decoration) while waiting user input (e.g `m`, `"`).
 Cursor disappear in official vim-mode.
+- Support visual-block-mode except blockwise yank, and paste.
+- Show cursor in visual-mode characterwise.
+- Expose visual-mode's submode to text-editor-element's css class to be used as selector.

 # Terminology